KitsunaiMC/NeoArtisan/README_EN.md

 ## Future Plans

 - Develop more block types
-- Add support for non-crafting table recipes (furnace, anvil, etc.)
+- Add support for more recipe types
 - Implement API extensions for technical content (logistics, electricity systems)
 - More features under consideration